umutcanaltin/HLS/README.md

 # HLS  ##İt is not complete yet!##
-Python package for python to fpga network generation
+Python package for python to fpga network inference generation